Lotus-Moon-0/Lotus-Moon-0.github.io/_posts/2023-08-21-Supernormal Stimulus.md

   - Cats
 ---

 Nowadays, more and more people keep cats as their pets.
 But why is petting these lazy furry warm hairballs so comforting for humans?
 And why did humans’ ancestors choose them to pet?
 According to Deirdre Barrett, a Ph.D. in Harvard Medical School and the Past President of the American Psychological Association’s Div.
-30, The Society for Psychological Hypnosis.[1], the wire-puller might be a phenomenon called *supernormal stimulus* (or *supernormal stimuli*).
+30, The Society for Psychological Hypnosis.<a href="#ref[1]"><sup>[1]</sup></a>, the wire-puller might be a phenomenon called *supernormal stimulus* (or *supernormal stimuli*).

 ## What is *supernormal stimulus*?